 The Saturday Scholars Program: Flexible Learning for Non-traditional Students

-This past year, Dr. Veronica Carey has worked to ensure that the curriculum is consistent with that taught in the full-time program, and has instituted an orientation program for adjunct faculty members that teach Saturday courses.
-Dr. Carey also writes and edits a quarterly newsletter, The Saturday Connection, that connects adjunct and full-time faculty members.
-Regular columns include Dr. Ron Comer’s “Comer’s Corner” and Dr. Robert Chapman’s “Chapman’s Chatter.”
+This past year, Veronica Carey, PhD, has worked to ensure that the curriculum is consistent with that taught in the full-time program, and has instituted an orientation program for adjunct faculty members that teach Saturday courses.
+Carey also writes and edits a quarterly newsletter, The Saturday Connection, that connects adjunct and full-time faculty members.
+Regular columns include Ron Comer, DSW’s “Comer’s Corner” and Robert Chapman, PhD’s “Chapman’s Chatter.”

 The Saturday Scholars Program is very proud of its excellent adjunct teaching staff, most of whom are currently practicing behavioral health care specialists.
 Several of the part-time instructional staff have been working with the Behavioral Health Counseling Program for more than a decade.
 One of the very first faculty members, Kevin Drab, was the Director of Clinical Services for a large addictions treatment center before joining the faculty as a full-time assistant clinical professor.
 He has since become the senior part-time faculty member after returning to private practice.
 William Holt, who has taught Forensic Mental Health Services and other counseling classes in the program for 15 years, also has a long history of professional roles within the Philadelphia region.
 He is currently the Director of all of Philadelphia's behavioral health services provided by Horizon House, Inc. Another long-serving faculty veteran is Stephen Ridley, who teaches Multicultural Counseling and who has been a leader in addictions treatment program initiatives throughout Philadelphia.
 He is currently the Manager of Collegiate and Behavioral Health Training for the District 1199c Training and Upgrading Fund and was formerly the Regional Director of Northwestern Human Services in Philadelphia.
 These three longtime contributors to the BHC Department are joined by many other adjunct faculty members who each boast excellent resumes documenting the years of experience that they bring into the classroom for the benefit of the part-time students.